Walk Into Paradise: Development

 Chips Rafferty and Lee Robinson had produced two earlier films starring Rafferty, The Phantom Stockman and King of the Coral Sea.
 Their formula was to set the action in an exotic location and for this third movie they chose New Guinea, where Rafferty and Robinson had both served in World War Two.

-In May 1954 Rafferty and Robinson returned to Wewa from a location trip up the Sepik River.
+In May 1954 Rafferty and Robinson returned to Wewak from a location trip up the Sepik River.
 They announced they planned to film at Kambaramba, a village on the swamp lagoon, at the end of July with a cast and technical crew of 40.
 It would be the location of their next film.
 They were so enthused they planned to make several movies in New Guinea.

 Filming was delayed.
 Richard Boone and Chips Rafferty became friends making Kangaroo together.
 In December 1954 Boone announced he would act in the film, then called The Head Hunters.
 Filming on this project was also delayed reportedly due to poor weather.

+The movie was based on a story by Robinson and Rex Rienits wrote a script.
+However Robinson later said they "weren't able to use" what Rienits had written.
+Robinson elaborated:

+The emphasis was to exploit all of the values around the story.
+And whether it was wrong or not wrong, I worked for a long time to an old Hollywood motto.
+They say, "Don't give people a new background and a new story concept at the same time, because you'll only confuse them.
+They can't handle that.
+If you're going to have a completely new type of story approach, or different format in a story, set it a known background, like New York, or something that people are familiar with, filmically.
+If you're going to have a completely new background, if you're going to shoot the picture on the Panama Canal or something, have a fairly conventional story-line, because the two differences are hard for audiences to handle.